-Dr. Russo and Dr. Myers-Hunziker says that first responders “are likely to suffer from psychological injuries that are just as capable of causing a career-ending damage.”
+Dr. Russo and Dr. Myers-Hunziker say that first responders “are likely to suffer from psychological injuries that are just as capable of causing a career-ending damage.”

-At Koszdin, Fields, Sherry & Katz, we recognize that mental health illnesses are real injuries in the workplace and should be treated as such.
+At Koszdin, Fields & Sherry, we recognize that mental health illnesses are real injuries in the workplace and should be treated as such.
 If you are having trouble with your employer or insurer and need a Van Nuys mental health claims attorney, you can count on us to be by your side, fighting for your rights.